AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Log operations/CreateRealTimeLogDelivery.md

 # CreateRealTimeLogDelivery

-Configures real-time log delivery for specific accelerated domain names.
+Configures real-time log delivery for specified accelerated domain names.

-You can call this operation up to 100 times per second with each account.
+The maximum number of times that each user can call this operation per second is 100.

 ## Debugging